 Each Member organization can nominate an individual from their organization for election to the Board of Directors prior to the GA.
 Nominations must be received at least fifteen days prior to the election.
 Details of the nominated representatives and the number of places open in the Board of Directors must be supplied to all Member Organizations no later than one month prior to the GA.

 Section 4 - Term of Board Membership

-Board Members shall be elected for a two-year term and can serve on the Board for a maximum of three consecutive terms for a total of six years.
+Board Members shall be elected for a two-year term and can be reelected.
 The Board members will be elected in a rotating fashion so the complete Board does not turn over simultaneously.
-Therefore, the first elected BODs may have some of its members elected for three years, chosen within the Board as convenience and capabilities permit.

 Section 5 - Termination of Board Membership